Nikon D850 vs Pentax K-3 II

+Nikon D850 vs Pentax K-3 II

     Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D850 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3, while the D850 followed on from the Nikon D810.
+    The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Pentax K-3 II Manual.

     So what is the bottom line?
 Which of the two cameras – the Nikon D850 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.